Chart Color Schemes

 Hornsby - East features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households comprise 64.5% of all households, including 28.4% couples with children, 24.3% couples without children, and 10.1% single parent families.
-Non-family households account for the remaining 35.5%, with lone person households at 30.8% and group households making up 4.5%.
+Family households constitute 64.5 percent of all households, including 28.4 percent couples with children, 24.3 percent couples without children, and 10.1 percent single parent families.
+Non-family households comprise the remaining 35.5 percent, with lone person households at 30.8 percent and group households making up 4.5 percent of the total.
 The median household size is 2.3 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households